The TARGET Model

 TARGET has advisory committees for each disease that is made up of industry partners, regulatory agency representatives, and patient advocacy groups to strengthen the understandings and challenges of the diseases.

 TARGET collaborates with industry partners, Principal Investigators and academic steering committee members to create peer-reviewed abstracts and manuscripts that address scientific gaps in knowledge.
 TARGET abstracts are presented at national and international scientific conferences and submitted to high-quality peer reviewed journals.

+TARGET is committed to ensuring that all activities performed by, or on behalf of, TARGET meet the highest quality/ethical standards and are performed in compliance with applicable regulatory requirements.
+TARGET has implemented an efficient and effective Quality Management System, with a focus on data quality, in order to provide regulatory-grade data to partners.
 The TARGET data management and statistics team is responsible for the development and maintenance of the databases for each of our TARGET Communities, as well as the analysis and reporting of the data.
 TARGET utilizes innovative methodologies for predictive analytics and machine learning, epidemiology, biostatistics, and data visualization to provide robust and informative solutions for our partners’ needs.